 The heating issue, like most of the Huawei phones, persists in Nova 3i.
 Under heavy usage, the phone came to a point where it became uncomfortable to hold in hand, and that’s when it became difficult to play power-intensive games continuously.

 Huawei Nova 3i comes with a 3340mAh battery.
 Though it can easily last a day for most of the users, it does not support Huawei’s Supercharge technology and instead uses a micro USB port for charging the device up.

 The camera app interface is quite crowded.
-We liked the previous one better where you had to swipe to the left to choose the modes.
-Now if you want to choose a mode that lies at the end, you have to swipe multiple time to select your modes.
+We liked the previous one better, where you had to swipe to the left to choose the modes.
+Now, if you want to choose a mode that lies at the end, you have to swipe multiple times to select your modes.